Medically Reviewed by Dr. Majid Tanveer, DVM

 Diarrhea and vomiting can be dangerous due to the sudden depletion of body fluids.
-If neglecting proper hydration, dehydration may cause additional health issues that require intensive medical attention.
+If proper hydration is neglected, dehydration may cause additional health issues requiring intensive medical attention.

 - Keeping your pup hydrated is critical in these scenarios.
 However, drinking too much can worsen an already upset stomach.